Writings About Music

 While My Guitar Gently Weeps is not available, so here's another phenomenal song of the earth and performance by George, opening: "Sunrise doesn't last all morning, A cloudburst doesn't last all day."
 Ravi and Sukyana Shankar are seated to George's left.
 Harrison (coincidently means Son of Hari) had a great love for trees and gardening.

 George once sang Charukeshi for me during an extended evening conversation in Lahaina.
 This was his favorite raga due to its pleasing confluence of major and minor modalities, symbolizing the concept of persevering to find solutions when presented with challenges.
 Let’s honor his dream of prioritizing cleanliness and purity in the very elements our bodies and the world are made from: Air, Water and Earth.
-This is the sweetness he sang of in another song, My Sweet Lord, transcending denominations, or even the belief in god, as Nature and God are different words for the same thing.
+This is the sweetness he sang of in another song, My Sweet Lord, transcending denominations, or even the belief in god, recognizing that for some Nature and God are different words for the same thing.

 - Michael Robinson, May 2017, Los Angeles